 Andrew is available Monday-Friday at our Westbrook location

-Emily Dirk has a spark for life and is passionate about the mind body and soul.
+Emily has a spark for life and is passionate about the mind body and soul.
 The balance and connection between these three are the key to a balanced lifestyle.

 Emily received her advanced massage therapy diploma with honors from CDI in 2009 and has been practicing sports based massage ever since.
 Her skillset includes deep tissues massage, myofascial techniques, PNF stretching, pre- natal, TMJD treatments, MVA, lymphatic drainage, trigger point therapy, and active release.